-- Construct, decorate, or repair leather products according to specifications, using sewing machines, needles and thread, leather lacing, glue, clamps, hand tools, and/or rivets.
+- Construct, decorate, or repair leather products according to specifications, using sewing machines, needles and thread, leather lacing, glue, clamps, hand tools, or rivets.

-- Align and stitch or glue materials such as fabric, fleece, leather, or wood, in order to join parts.
+- Align and stitch or glue materials such as fabric, fleece, leather, or wood, to join parts.

 - Dye, soak, polish, paint, stamp, stitch, stain, buff, or engrave leather or other materials to obtain desired effects, decorations, or shapes.